This vegan coconut cream frosting with whipped coconut cream is the easiest dairy-free vegan frosting recipe ever!

 - Ice cream – it goes well with any scoop of dairy-free ice cream.

-This frosting firm up in the fridge and keep well for 2 days in a sealed container or on top of muffins and desserts.
+This coconut whipped cream frosting firms up in the fridge and can be kept well for 2 days in a sealed container or on top of muffins and desserts.

 Below I listed the best vegan dessert recipes you can make and top up with this delicious light and fluffy frosting.